Ksenia-analyst/Skills-Map/docs/design/ui/README.md

 # User Interface Design
-This section contains the user interface design artifacts for the Skills Map application, including wireframes, navigation, and traceability to functional requirements.
+This section contains the user interface design artifacts for the Skills Map application, including wireframes, screen navigation, and traceability between user stories and interface screens.

 ## Design Goals
 The interface is designed to support personal management of learning trajectories, skills, and actions.
 The main UI goals are: